jivanrij/laravel-samples/eloquent.md

 }
 ```

-A user had many posts and has one phone.
+A user has many posts and has one phone.
 ```php
 // phone.user_id
 // post.user_id